pbosilj/trees-lib/README.md

 # main.cpp
 Currently the main file is a complete mess and contains bits of code under developement, or procedures to test certain concepts.
 Any concepts that will finally be kept will be eventually re-implemented within the correct structure.

+# other requirements
+The project compiles following C++11 standard (the CodeBlocks should correctly handle this).
+It also relies on OpenCV for providing basic structures (e.g. Point, Mat (matrix) etc)